Overview

 mvn xray:export-features -Dxray.issueKeys=CALC-1,CALC-2 -Dxray.outputDir=features/

-Export Cucumber/Gherkin test scenarios from Xray to a local directory, based on the given Jira filter ID
+Export Cucumber/Gherkin test scenarios from Xray to a local directory, based on the given Jira filter id

-In this example, you will:
+In this example we will:

-- Export two existing Cucumber/Gherkin Test Issues from Xray, based on a given Jira filter ID; the filter can include Tests directly or related Issues (e.g., story Issues, Test Plans, etc ), and Xray will then find out the related Cucumber/Gherkin Tests and export those.
+- export two existing Cucumber/Gherkin Test issues from Xray, based on a given Jira filter id; the filter can include Tests directly or related issues (e.g., story issues, Test Plans, etc ), and Xray will then find out the related Cucumber/Gherkin Tests and export those

-- Generate the corresponding .feature file(s), on a local directory.
+- generate the corresponding .feature file(s), on a local directory

-<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.8.0</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <filterId>12345</filterId> <outputDir>features/</outputDir> </configuration> </dependency>
+<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.7.3</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <filterId>12345</filterId> <outputDir>features/</outputDir> </configuration> </dependency>

-<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.8.0</version> <scope>test</scope> <configuration> <cloud>false</cloud> <jiraBaseUrl>https://myjiraserver</jiraBaseUrl> <jiraUsername>someuser</jiraUsername> <jiraPassword>somepass</jiraPassword> <filterId>12345</filterId> <outputDir>features/</outputDir> </configuration> </dependency>
+<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.7.3</version> <scope>test</scope> <configuration> <cloud>false</cloud> <jiraBaseUrl>https://myjiraserver</jiraBaseUrl> <jiraUsername>someuser</jiraUsername> <jiraPassword>somepass</jiraPassword> <filterId>12345</filterId> <outputDir>features/</outputDir> </configuration> </dependency>

 mvn xray:export-features

-You could also specify some of these options from the command line instead of having them hardcoded in the pom.xml
+We could also specify some of these options from the command line instead of having them hardcoded in the pom.xml

 file.